nvda-es/devguides_translation/original_docs/w10addoninternals.md

 A looping selector is a combo box-like control where the selection loops around.
 This is employed in places such as Alarms and Clock, Settings/Update and Security/Windows Update/active hours and so on.

 In older Windows 10 and universal app releases, when changing selector values, item selected UIA event wasn't fired.
 To get around this, the add-on will examine states for each item and announce if an item has selected state.
 This isn't the case for newer implementations, but for backward compatibility, the old routines are kept.
-This has been enhanced in NVDA 2019.1.
+This has been enhanced in NVDA 2019.1, and since June 2019, the add-on is no longer involved in keeping an eye on this control.

 #### Live region change events